What Is A Dry Socket?

-If you do experience a dry socket following a tooth extraction, you may not be aware of it until a few days afterwards.
+If you do experience a dry socket following a tooth extraction, you may not be aware of it until a few days afterward.
 Usually, two days after the extraction the pain will start.
 The pain will become so intense of the next few days if you don’t go back to your dentist that it will start to radiate within the ears and neck.
 If you look in your mouth at the extraction site and do not see a dark blood clot, but instead whitish bone, you have a dry socket.
-Other symptoms are horrible breath, an unpleasant smell from the wound site and an awful taste in your mouth.
+Other symptoms are horrible breath, an unpleasant smell from the wound site, and an awful taste in your mouth.

 What treatments are available?

-At on the onset of dry socket pain, you should make an emergency dental appointment.
+At the onset of dry socket pain, you should make an emergency dental appointment.
 In the interim, you can take over-the-counter pain medication such as Tylenol or Advil – as long as you don’t exceed the required daily dosage.
 You can also try gently pressuring a cold compress to the side of your face for 15 minutes at a time.
-Rinse your mouth with warm saltwater to ensure that no food debris is trapped in the socket.
+Rinse your mouth with warm salt water to ensure that no food debris is trapped in the socket.

-During your emergency appointment your dentist will clean the extraction site with a special antibacterial solution.
+During your emergency appointment, your dentist will clean the extraction site with a special antibacterial solution.
 Then, a dressing may be placed in the socket with a dental paste to speed up healing and get rid of the pain.
 You may need to return to your dentist in the following days to have the dressing changed.
-In addition to this, you can receive a prescribe antibiotics or an anti-inflammatory medication to stop the swelling of the dry socket and kill any remaining bacteria.
+In addition to this, you can receive prescribe antibiotics or anti-inflammatory medication to stop the swelling of the dry socket and kill any remaining bacteria.